lena-aiu/not-alone/README.md

 The above command may return an error.
 If so, do the following:

-`sudo rm -rf /Library/Developer/CommandLineTools` (You will have to enter your root password) `sudo xcode-select --reset`
+`sudo rm -rf /Library/Developer/CommandLineTools` (You will have to enter your admin password)
+`sudo xcode-select --reset`
 `xcode-select --install`

 Then repeat the curl command above.
 The error should go away.
 If it does not, stop! and contact me.